metaplex-foundation/sugar/README.md

 ##### Bundlr

-Uploads to [arweave](https://www.arweave.org/) using [Bundlr](https://bundlr.network/) and payments are made in `SOL`.
+Uploads to [Arweave](https://www.arweave.org/) using [Bundlr Network](https://bundlr.network/) and payments are made in `SOL`.

 > **Note:** Files are only stored for 7 days when uploaded with Bundlr on `devnet`.

 ##### Amazon (AWS) S3

-Uploads the files to Amazon S3 storage.
+Uploads files to Amazon S3 storage.
 When using the `"aws"`, you need to specify the bucket name `"awsS3Bucket"` in the configuration file and set up the credentials in your system.
 In most cases, this will involve creating a file `~/.aws/credentials` with the following properties:

 ```bash
 [default]